Máximo Inocencio: Cavite Mutiny

+Business career

-Back in the Philippines, Inocencio resumed his business activities such as a building and bridge contractor, shipbuilder, sawmill operator, hauler of logs and transporter of firewood from Mindoro, Mariveles, Padre Burgos and Tayabas (now Quezon) Province.
-He owned three small boats that went to China and Vietnam, bringing back goods to the Philippines.
+Back in the Philippines, Inocencio resumed his business activities such as a building and bridge contractor, shipbuilder, sawmill operator, and wood deliverer.
+His construction company built the Tejeros Bridge, the provincial capitol, the Cavite elementary and high schools, the cathedral and parochial house of San Pedro and the Inocencio mansion La Casa Grande.
+The company also repaired the church in Naic and the Dominican church in Cavite.
+He also constructed bancas, cascos and sailboats.
+He did business with the Spanish Navy and maintained a yard where repairs on small boats were done.
+Later, he established a sawmill and lumberyard.

+He had three sailboats, Dos Hermanos La Luz, Amparo, and Aurea, which he used for hauling logs and transporting firewood from Mindoro, Mariveles, and from as far as Lagingmanok (renamed Padre Burgos), in Tayabas (now Quezon province) and also imported goods from China and Vietnam.
 He also regained his social prestige.
 In 1895, he was one of the members of the junta inspectora of the Hospicio de San Jose in Cavite, an honorary office headed by the parish priest.
 He was also a proprietor of a large store and was a contractor of the arsenal.

 Philippine Revolution

-Máximo Inocencio joined the Katipunan and continued to support political causes including the Propaganda Movement abroad.
-In the Revolution of 1896, he offered his house as a hiding place for Gen. Aguinaldo.
-The latter used Inocencio's mansion as his headquarters before transferring to Bacoor on July 4, 1898.
-It was here that Julián Felipe was asked by Aguinaldo to compose a march that would become the Philippine national anthem.
-Bearing the Hong Kong-made Filipino flag, Aguinaldo left La Casa Grande shortly after lunch on June 12, 1898 and headed to Kawit to proclaim Philippine Independence from the central window of his ancestral home.
+Inocencio joined the Katipunan and continued to support political causes including the Propaganda Movement abroad.
+In the Philippine Revolution of 1896, he offered his house as a hiding place for General Emilio Aguinaldo.
+Following Inocencio's death, the latter used Inocencio's mansion as his residence and headquarters before transferring to Bacoor on July 4, 1898.
+It was here that Aguinaldo established the Dictatorial Government on May 24, 1898.
+It was also here that Julián Felipe was asked by Aguinaldo to compose, and later play, a march that would become the Philippine national anthem.
+Bearing the Hong Kong-made first Filipino flag, Aguinaldo left La Casa Grande shortly after lunch on June 12, 1898, and headed to Kawit to proclaim Philippine Independence from the central window of his ancestral home.

 The Spanish government began its crackdown on suspected revolutionaries when a seamstress told the governor's wife of her suspicion that Severino Lapidario, Alfonso de Ocampo and Luis Aguado were hatching a plot to overthrow the Spanish government.
 These three men were arrested, tortured and their statements were the basis of the arrests in the next few days.

 Inocencio was implicated together with other prominent citizens of Cavite.
-In his declaration, Alfonso de Ocampo revealed that Inocencio, Francisco Osorio, Luis Aguado and Severino Lapidario were the leaders of the planned uprising in Cavite.
-The signal to start the mutiny was to come from fireworks to be shot from Inocencio's camarin or warehouse.
+He was the leader and financial supporter of the Katipunan revolt.
+In his declaration, Alfonso de Ocampo revealed that Inocencio, Francisco Osorio, Aguado and Lapidario were the leaders of the planned uprising in Cavite.
+The signal was to come from fireworks to be shot from Inocencio's camarin or warehouse.
 This testimony led to Inocencio's arrest on September 4, 1896.

-The Spaniards confiscated all of his wealth and made the family evacuate their home because he was accused of funding the revolution.
-This accusation was true.
+The Spaniards confiscated all of his wealth and expelled his family from their home because he was accused and found guilty of funding the revolution.